 How much can I borrow?

 The maximum amount that a parent may borrow for the academic year is the difference between the cost of attendance (tuition, fees, room and board, books, etc.) and the financial aid that the student is already receiving for that year.
 When applying for the loan before the aid package has been determined, we recommend that you request the maximum amount on the application.
-If the student receives additional financial assistance after the PLUS loan is certified, one or both disbursements may be reduced or cancelled to prevent over-awards.
+If the student receives additional financial assistance after the PLUS loan is certified, one or both disbursements may be reduced or canceled to prevent over-awards.

 If the borrower decides to not apply for the maximum amount of the Parent Plus Loan, they can indicate a specified amount on the application.
 The amount indicated will be processed for the entire academic year and a 4.288% loan origination fee will be deducted from the loan amount each semester.